uktrade/data-hub-frontend/README.md

 The client layer applies the ideals of progressive enhancement so that a wide range of devices can access it, no matter what their limitation.

-In order to use the application the front end layer must be ran, with a small number of settings, and be provided with a back end server to provide the API, data storage and search engine capabilities.
+In order to use the application the front end layer must be run, with a small number of settings, and be provided with a back end server to provide the API, data storage and search engine capabilities.

 ## Getting started